Here we have some of the books I've read, and for which I thought it was worth taking notes while reading, so I could write a review later on

 Thank you Karen for have written such an unusual and beautiful story, I liked your style and I’m looking forward to read more.

 I received this book as a present from my dearest friend Marta, and to be honest I was hesitated to read it, scare and uneasy, because I already had lingered on my mind the huge disappointment I suffer from Paulo Coelho on a previous book of him that I read: "11 minutes", I read that later book a few years ago, and I found it a waste of time, a clearly desperate attempt of a genius man whose destiny is bound to have only one good book (The Alchemist) to try again and hit the glory, a futile attempt to squeeze more eggs out of his Golden Hen that was The Alchemist.
-Maybe because of that, because I was already predisposed, I found the adventure of reading Aleph another waste of time
+Maybe because of that, because I was already predisposed, I found the adventure of reading Aleph another agony process, felling sorry for Paulo all the time

 Here are some of Paulo's thoughts which I liked the most (yes, in Spanish cos I read the book in Spanish):